nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       It does not require a repository.
       Sometimes it is improperly used as a synonym of :term:`commit <Commit>`.

+   Peripheral Processor (PPR, pronounced “Pepper”)
+      A processor that is located in the low-leakage portion of the Global Domain and is primarily intended to:

+         * Handle peripherals in low-power states while the main processors are in sleep mode.
+         * Coordinate peripherals.
+         * Implement low-level protocols for communicating with sensors and actuators

    Personal Unblocking Key (PUK)
       A key used to reset a PIN that has been lost or forgotten for a SIM card.

+   Physically Unclonable Function (PUF)
+      A function device that exploits inherent randomness introduced during manufacturing to give a physical entity a unique "fingerprint" or a trust anchor.

+   Platform Security Architecture Certified (PSA Certified)
+      A security certification scheme for Internet of Things (IoT) hardware, software and devices.

    Power Amplifier (PA)
       A device used to increase the transmit power level of a radio signal.

    Power Management Integrated Circuit (PMIC)
       A chip used for various functions related to power management.

+   Power Management Service
+      A service that automatically handles the settings described by an application.
+      It decides how registers will be retained, which parts of the device are put into what mode, and what clock signals are running.

    Power Saving Mode (PSM)
       A feature introduced in 3GPP Release 12 to improve the battery life of IoT (Internet of Things) devices by minimizing energy consumption.